 Site selection:

-We measured carbon at 92 sites throughout Gros Morne and Terra Nova National Parks in the summers of 2022 and 2023 (Figure and/or table #).
+We measured carbon stocks at 92 sites throughout Gros Morne and Terra Nova National Parks in the summers of 2022 (n = 40) and 2023 (n = 52; Figure and/or table #).
 Sites in 2022 were selected to include areas of mature forest and forest affected by dominant disturbance mechanisms (i.e. insect defoliation, forest fires, wind blowdown, and recreational logging) in each park.
 Sites in 2023 were also chosen to include mature and disturbed forests and to ensure the sites sampled across both years represented the moose densities and environmental variables found throughout each park.
 We accomplished the latter by comparing histograms of moose densities and environmental variables from sites sampled in 2022 to the histograms of the variables from the entirety of each respective park (Supplementary #).
 Luckily, the only range of an environmental variable not covered in 2022 sampling was elevations above 200 m.
 Therefore, several 2023 sites in each park had elevations above 200 m.
 We also considered accessibility of sites by roads and trails.
 Based on these criteria, we selected and sampled from 40 sites in 2022 and 52 sites in 2023 (Table #).

 Sampling: